minhhieutruong0705/ct-based-covid-19-classification/Result/Models/README.md

 A training record consists of:
   - `train_log`
-  - `graphs` directory: graphs of Loss, Accuracy, Dice Similarity Coeficient, and F1 Score on train, evaluation, test sets
+  - `graphs` directory: graphs of loss, accuracy, dice similarity coeficient, and F1 score on train, evaluation, and test sets
   - `train_result`: summarization of performance on **TEST** set

 ## Index Table